F-Whalen/f-whalen.github.io/index.md

 <!-- <br><br> -->
 <!-- <a href="https://feliciawhalen.maps.arcgis.com/apps/View/index.html?appid=7c3bb460f7224bc28dbca06a9cec4e74">Interactive map of some sites in Freedman's Town</a> -->
-<a href="https://arcg.is/1Hjnaf0">Work-In-Progress Story Map of some sites in Freedman's Town</a>
+<a href="https://arcg.is/1Hjnaf0">Click here to see Work-In-Progress Story Map of some sites in Freedman's Town</a>

 <i>Overlay of Sanborn Map from 1907 with drone imagery from 2020.</i>
 <img src="images/SanbornOverlayPhoto.JPG?raw=true"/>